tmenguy/ha-solcast-solar/README.md

  ![Screenshot 2024-08-08 131125](https://github.com/user-attachments/assets/6cea242c-fb8a-464d-876e-96de85654456)

-1. Enter your `Solcast API Key`
-1. Click `Submit`

-* Create your own [automation](#services) to call the service `solcast_solar.update_forecasts` when you would like to update the Solar forecast within Home Assistant.

-* Change the configuration options for an existing `Solcast PV Forecast` integration in the Home Assistant Integrations by selecting Solcast then `Configure` (cog wheel).

-* If you have more than one Solcast account because you have more than 2 rooftop setups, enter both account API keys separated by a comma `xxxxxxxx-xxxxx-xxxx,yyyyyyyy-yyyyy-yyyy` (_NB: this goes against Solcast T&C's by having more than one account_).
+1. Enter your `Solcast API Key`, and click `Submit`.
+If you have more than one Solcast account because you have more than two rooftop setups, enter both account API keys separated by a comma `xxxxxxxx-xxxxx-xxxx,yyyyyyyy-yyyyy-yyyy` (_NB: this goes against Solcast T&C's by having more than one account_).
+1. Create your own automation to call the service `solcast_solar.update_forecasts` at the times you would like to update the solar forecast within Home Assistant.
+1. Set up HA Energy Dashboard settings.
+1. To change other configuration options after installation, select the integration in `Devices & services` then `CONFIGURE`.

-* Make sure you enter your `API Key` not your rooftop id created in Solcast.
+Make sure you use your `API Key` and not your rooftop id created in Solcast.
 You can find your API key here [api key](https://toolkit.solcast.com.au/account).

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/v3/.github/SCREENSHOTS/install.png" width="200">](https://github.com/BJReplay/ha-solcast-solar/blob/v3/.github/SCREENSHOTS/install.png)